-Academic Resource Center (ARC) is housed in the Mary M. McClung Library on the Murphy Campus.
-The ARC will provide advisement staffed by a full-time advisor and tutoring services as well as available space for small meetings for student organizations or for group study collaboration.
-The ARC also contains a learning resource lab with a smart board and audio\video connectivity that can be used for tutoring and group meetings.
-The ARC is designed to provide easy access to students in a centralized, service oriented, and learning conducive atmosphere.
-Future ARC location expansion is planned for other campus libraries beginning with Coweta Campus in 2017.
+Academic Resource Centers (ARC) are housed in the Murphy and Coweta Campus libraries.
+They provide campus advisement centers staffed by full-time advisors, tutoring service locations and available meeting spaces for small meetings for student organizations or for group study collaboration.
+The ARCs also contain a learning resource lab with a smart board and audio\video connectivity that can be used for tutoring and internet connected group meetings.
+They are designed to provide easy access to students in a centralized, service oriented, and learning conducive atmosphere.
+Future ARC location expansions are in consideration for other campus libraries.